SystemsApproach/security/infra.rst

 This is not to say that protecting DNS is unimportant, however.
 Interference with DNS is still a vector for censorship and surveillance of Internet usage.
-For this reason there are other methods of protecting DNS that have started to gain traction more recently, as discussed in the next section.
+Subverting DNS to direct a client to a site other than the one they intended to reach undermines the operation of the Internet.
+While DNSSEC has struggled to gain traction, other methods of protecting DNS have appeared more recently and are having some impact, as discussed in the next section.

 A final note on DNSSEC is that, by making responses larger, it has the potential to worsen amplification attacks.
 The response to a request